 Tackling Burglary is a force priority.
-Recent statistics show that over 60% of burglaries are via insecure properties with Burglars getting access to homes via open windows and unlocked doors.
+Statistics show that over 60% of burglaries are via insecure properties with Burglars getting access to homes via open windows and unlocked doors.
 To prevent your home being an easy target for thieves, please take some time now to assess the security of your home.
-The following advice below will greatly help to keep your home and posessions safe.
+The following advice will help to keep your home and posessions safe.

 Top Tips to keep your house safe

 • Lock doors & windows before you go out

 • Remove keys from locks & keep out of reach of windows & doors

 • Ensure side gates & sheds are locked